 Physically, I had dropped my daughter off, mentally, I had not.

-I came home to breakfast.
+I came home to breakfast after dumping Laura and her hangover.
 Husband and I ate in silence.

-We had the all singing, all dancing, insurance policy–I telephoned the broker.
+We had an all singing, all dancing, insurance policy – I telephoned the broker.

 No. We were not covered for this eventuality: our daughter losing her mind.

 ‘That’s that then,’ I said to Husband, ‘Money down the grid.’